 Next, if you don’t already have Google Drive working on both your computer and smartphone, we would strongly encourage installing it.
 If you already have it, you will need to launch it and then click on the icon in the upper right and change to (or add) the new GSuite account.
 We will be sharing new documents with you through your sflcd.org identity, so look for these files in the “Shared with me” folder, and if you don’t see them, double-check that you are logged into the GSuite account.

-When installing the app, be careful: you want the “Hangouts Chat” app — the one with the “@” icon, authored by “Google LLC”.
+[When installing this app, be careful: you want the “Hangouts Chat” app — the one with the “@” icon, authored by “Google LLC”.
 There is also something called “Google Hangouts” (with a quote-mark icon). that is for personal chatting, not for use with GSuite.
-And there are tons of other similarly-named apps.
+And there are tons of other similarly-named apps.]

-For all these apps on your phone, you should check your Notifications settings to make sure they are set the way you want.
+You should check your Notifications settings for these apps on your phone (or computer) to make sure they are set the way you want.
 This is particularly important so that, for example, you see when new mail arrives on this secondary email account, or when you get a reply to your @chat message.
 Of course, you don’t want to get drowned in notifications either, be prepared to fine-tune them if that starts to happen.

 That should get you started.
 In the future, we hope to test and set up “bots” to help us schedule meetings or conduct polls, or maybe even use Google Hangouts Meet for remote access to our meetings.